jonlpersson/ed-latimore/site/_posts/2022-05-10-drinking-college-sexual-assault-and-cultural-resistance-to-change.md

 ## **The backlash to acknowledging alcohol’s role in sexual assault**

 This angers people because they see it as blaming the victim.
 Rather than addressing the common denominator in many of these crimes, society has taken the stance that despite everything we know about alcohol and its prevalence in sexual assault, we can’t discuss how it contributes.
-At this point, I feel like I need to make myself clear: ***I am not blaming the victim nor am I implying any victim of sexual assault while under the influence of alcohol asked for it or was invited.***&nbsp;
+At this point, I feel like I need to make myself clear: ***I am not blaming the victim nor am I implying any victim of sexual assault while under the influence of alcohol asked for it or was invited.***

 Just like we don’t blame the person hit by a drunk driver, it’s foolish to blame the victim of a sexual assault, regardless of their level of intoxication.
-However, we educate people about the dangers of drinking and driving, warn them about getting in the car with people who have been drinking, and tell them to be safe when driving when there’s a greater likelihood of drunk drivers being on the road.&nbsp;
+However, we educate people about the dangers of drinking and driving, warn them about getting in the car with people who have been drinking, and tell them to be safe when driving when there’s a greater likelihood of drunk drivers being on the road.

 If you’re an [American who goes to North Korea](https://www.gq.com/story/otto-warmbier-north-korea-american-hostage-true-story), gets captured, beat into a coma and dies, it’s a tragedy.
 No one in their right mind will say that you deserved for this to happen.
 Your life is gone, and a void has been left in the lives of all those you care about.